Dr Agnes Lehoczky

 - Teaching activities

 At present, I convene both Undergraduate and Postgraduate Creative Writing within the School of English.
-At undergraduate Level I teach Level 1 Introduction to Creative Writing (Lit 109 /Autumn & Lit 111/Spring); Level 2 Creating Poetry (Lit219/Spring) and Level 3 Creative Writing Poetry (Lit3063/Autumn).
+At undergraduate Level I convene Level 1 Introduction to Creative Writing (Lit 111); convene and teach Level 2 Creative Writing Poetry 2 (Lit219) and convene and teach Level 3 Creative Writing Poetry 3 (Lit3063).
+I also supervise Level 3 dissertations in Creative Writing.

-Along with teaching creative writing, I am also the editor of Route 57’s Poetry Section and I run various other extra curricular creative writing projects at the University of Sheffield with Professor Adam Piette.
+Along with teaching creative writing, I am also the editor of Route 57’s Poetry Section and I run various other extracurricular creative writing projects at and outside the University of Sheffield.

 I am a Fellow of The Higher Education Academy.